-22. The first user can attempt to initiate a point-to-point connection with the second user by sending a request to the server.
+- 20. The first user can attempt to initiate a point-to-point connection with the second user by sending a request to the server.
 E.g., Ex.
-A at 3:40-43, 5:45-56, 10:7-10, 28-32.
+B at 3:40-43, 5:45-56, 10:7-10, 28-32.
 In response to the first user's request, the server will search its database to determine if the second user is on-line.
 E.g., Ex.
-A at 5:57-60, 10:28-34.
+B at 5:57-60, 10:28-34.
 If the second user is on-line, the server will then forward the IP address of the second user to the first user, which then uses that IP address to establish the point-to-point communication between itself and the second user.
 E.g., Ex.
-A at 3:40-42, 5:60-67, 10:12-18, 32-37.
+B at 3:40-42, 5:60-67, 10:12-18, 32-37.
 If, however, the second user is not on-line at the time the first user makes its query, then the server sends the first user an "off-line" signal or message.
 E.g., Ex.
-A at 6:1-16, 10:14-21.
-Thus, as described in the specifications of the Patents-in-Suit, the disclosed system and method allows for point-to-point communications between two users are dynamically assigned network addresses.

-23. After issuance, the validity of the Patents-in-Suit has been tested a number of times.
-Despite the citation of hundreds of previously unconsidered prior art, the PTO confirmed the patentability of the majority of the claims of the Patents-in-Suit in a series of examination proceedings.

-24. Most recently, Defendants, among other companies, petitioned for the institution of a series of Inter Partes Review ("IPR") proceedings challenging the validity of many of the claims of the Patents-in-Suit.
+B at 6:1-16, 10:14-21.
+Thus, as described in the specifications of the Patents-in-Suit, the disclosed system and method allows for point-to-point communications between two users when they are both online and ready to communicate even where one or both users are dynamically assigned network addresses. - 21.
+After issuance, the validity of the Patents-in-Suit has been tested a number of times.
+Despite the citation of hundreds of previously unconsidered prior art, the PTO confirmed the patentability of the majority of the claims of the Patents-in-Suit in a series of examination proceedings. - 22.
+Most recently, Defendant, among other companies, petitioned for the institution of a series of Inter Partes Review ("IPR") proceedings challenging the validity of many of the claims of the Patents-in-Suit.
 The Patent Trial and Appeals Board ("PTAB") rejected the invalidity arguments made by the IPR petitioners during the IPR proceedings.
-For example, in a series of IPRs filed by Defendants, the PTAB rejected a variety of invalidity arguments made by Defendants and confirmed the validity of numerous claims of the '704 and '121 Patents.
-Exs.
-D (Final Written Decision entered in IPR2015-00196, IPR2015-00198, IPR2015-00209 and the relevant joined proceedings).
-The PTAB refused to even institute Defendants' challenge to the claims of the '365 Patent.
+For example, in a series of IPRs filed by Defendant, the PTAB rejected a variety of invalidity arguments made by Defendant regarding the '469, '704 and '121 Patents.
 Ex.
-E (Decision Denying Institution of Inter Partes Review in IPR2015-01962).
+E (Final Written Decision entered in IPR2015-00196, IPR2015-00198, IPR2015-00209 and the relevant joined proceedings).
+The PTAB refused to even institute Defendant's challenge to the claims of the '365 Patent.
+Ex.
+F (Decision Denying Institution of Inter Partes Review in IPR2015-01962).
 The bases for the findings of the PTAB are strong; the Federal Circuit confirmed the claim construction on which the PTAB decisions are based.
 Ex.
-F.
+G.